 But how can this great success in speech comprehension be explained?
 When we first started our work, we – and certainly no one else – even dared to dream that we’d get this far.
 One important factor has been the brain’s ability to adapt, which was previously hugely underestimated.
 Speech is also a robust communication tool – even if some details are lost, understanding is only slightly affected.

 Compared to speech, music demands a lot more from the hearing system.
 One of MED-EL’s research projects is aiming to develop existing coding strategies even further.
 The goal is not only to get more enjoyment out of music but also to achieve an even better sound localisation and understanding of speech in noisy environments.
 Fully implantable systems are an attractive prospect for many people with hearing problems, too.
-That’s why MED-EL is also looking at development in this area.
-However, there are still some more hurdles to cross, such as developing a rechargeable battery pack and high-quality microphones that only pick up sound from outside rather than inside the body.
+That’s why MED-EL put, and still puts, a lot of efforts into research & development in this area.